Join our list

 It’s easy to get stuck in the mental mud hole of names.
-For example, we market ourselves as Organic SEO copywriting and SEO specialists.
-With that in mind, you might look at our blog categories and think, “Well, it makes sense that SEOs would share information about optimization. – But, what would they know about branding?”
+For example, we market ourselves as Organic marketing and SEO copywriting, including SEO specialists.
+With that in mind, you might look at our blog categories and think, “Well, it makes sense that SEOs would share information about optimization. – But, what would they know about online brand marketing?”

 We get stuck on names, don’t we?
 I’ve never been a fan of titles since they really mean zero when you run your own company.
 We could have called ourselves the Branding, Content Development, Online Marketing, SEO, Social Media and Reputation Management Company, but it just doesn’t roll off the tongue.
 It has no flow.
 It’s hell to type… and can you image the business cards?
 Moving right along.

 Well, today, we’re going to talk about how all this stuff ties together.
 After studying 4 years of communications and marketing I’m sure I can show what all these things have in common, and hopefully pass on some useful tips while we’re at it.
 Are you ready?

 Everything we talk about, including things like information architecture and site speed, has a part to play in marketing.
 Not only that, but your brand is the foundation – the starting point of it all.

 The Base of the Marketing Pyramid – Your Brand